Electroneurodiagnostic Technology Program

 The 2-year, full-time END Tech program includes lectures, hands-on laboratory work and clinical practice.
 It will prepare you for an entry-level technologist position in any of the following sub-specialty technologies:

-Electroencephalogram (EEG) records electrical activity of the brain to assist in the diagnosis of various brain disorders.
+Electroencephalography (EEG) is the spontaneous electrical activity of the brain.
+EEG assists in the diagnosis of various brain disorders.

-Evoked potential (EP) records electrical activity from the brain, brain stem, and spinal cord to evaluate various nerve tracks.
+Evoked potential (EP) is a recording of electrical activity from the brain, brain stem, and peripheral nerves elicited by a specific stimulus to the visual, auditory, or somatosensory pathways.

 Career & Job Outlook: Do you know what it's like to work in this field or what the salary range might be?
 Get more information.